-In a world full of “hacks” and “quick fixes”, there is something about managing anxiety that will always require a degree of effort – there is no “anxiety quick fix”, but thankfully significant steps can be taken towards managing anxiety without the need for lengthy training or studying.
+In a world full of “hacks” and “quick fixes”, there is something about managing anxiety that will always require a degree of effort – there is no “anxiety quick fix”, but thankfully significant steps can be taken towards dealing with anxiety without the need for lengthy training or studying.

 Remember that a quick fix is just that: a temporary measure, after which everything will revert back to what it was.

 Instead, it’s better to invest in yourself because you are your most valuable asset.
-As with many chronic conditions, the time learning how to manage anxiety is time well spent, and it does not necessarily require years to learn it.
+As with many chronic conditions, the time learning how to manage anxiety and finding anxiety management techniques that work well for you is time well spent, and it does not necessarily require years to learn it.

 Anxiety is just one of many emotions we experience in our lifetime and we can all decide to give it less attention to make space for healthier, more positive emotions.
 Erasing anxiety completely is tough and, let’s face it, similarly to fear and the “fight-or-flight” mechanism, even negative emotions serve a specific purpose, which is mainly to alert us and protect us from danger.